Corning (NYSE:GLW) Issues Q1 2022 Earnings Guidance

-Corning (NYSE:GLW) updated its first quarter 2022 earnings guidance on Monday.
-The company provided EPS guidance of $0.480-$0.530 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.480.
+Corning (NYSE:GLW) issued an update on its first quarter 2022 earnings guidance on Monday morning.
+The company provided earnings per share guidance of $0.480-$0.530 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.480.
 The company issued revenue guidance of $3.50 billion-$3.70 billion, compared to the consensus revenue estimate of $3.42 billion.

-Several research firms recently issued reports on GLW.
-Morgan Stanley cut their price target on shares of Corning from $42.00 to $40.00 and set an equal weight rating for the company in a report on Wednesday, October 27th.
-Citigroup dropped their target price on shares of Corning from $47.00 to $46.00 and set a buy rating for the company in a report on Thursday, January 27th.
-Zacks Investment Research raised shares of Corning from a sell rating to a hold rating and set a $45.00 target price for the company in a report on Monday, January 31st.
-JPMorgan Chase & Co. increased their target price on shares of Corning from $45.00 to $50.00 and gave the company an overweight rating in a report on Thursday, January 27th.
-Finally, Barclays increased their price target on shares of Corning from $47.00 to $52.00 and gave the company an overweight rating in a research report on Thursday, January 27th.
-Three analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
-Based on data from MarketBeat, Corning currently has a consensus rating of Buy and a consensus price target of $47.83.
+Several research firms have issued reports on GLW.
+Deutsche Bank Aktiengesellschaft downgraded Corning from a buy rating to a hold rating and set a $41.00 price objective on the stock. in a report on Thursday, January 13th.
+JPMorgan Chase & Co. lifted their price objective on Corning from $45.00 to $50.00 and gave the stock an overweight rating in a research report on Thursday, January 27th.
+Barclays raised their target price on shares of Corning from $47.00 to $52.00 and gave the company an overweight rating in a research note on Thursday, January 27th.
+Susquehanna raised shares of Corning from a neutral rating to a positive rating and raised their price objective for the company from $38.00 to $50.00 in a research note on Friday, January 28th.
+Finally, Susquehanna Bancshares upgraded shares of Corning from a neutral rating to a positive rating and upped their target price for the company from $38.00 to $50.00 in a research report on Friday, January 28th.
+Three investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
+According to data from MarketBeat.com, Corning has an average rating of Buy and a consensus price target of $47.83.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, March 30th.
-Stockholders of record on Monday, February 28th will be paid a $0.27 dividend.
-This represents a $1.08 dividend on an annualized basis and a dividend yield of 2.51%.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, March 30th.
+Shareholders of record on Monday, February 28th will be issued a dividend of $0.27 per share.
+This represents a $1.08 dividend on an annualized basis and a yield of 2.56%.
 The ex-dividend date of this dividend is Friday, February 25th.
-This is an increase from Corning’s previous quarterly dividend of $0.24.
-Corning’s dividend payout ratio (DPR) is currently 77.42%.
+This is a boost from Corning’s previous quarterly dividend of $0.24.
+Corning’s dividend payout ratio is 77.42%.

-In related news, insider Li Fang sold 16,866 shares of Corning stock in a transaction on Monday, December 13th.
+In other news, VP John Z. Zhang sold 13,320 shares of the business’s stock in a transaction on Friday, February 4th.
+The shares were sold at an average price of $42.01, for a total value of $559,573.20.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, insider Li Fang sold 16,866 shares of the firm’s stock in a transaction on Monday, December 13th.
 The shares were sold at an average price of $37.48, for a total transaction of $632,137.68.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, VP John Z. Zhang sold 13,320 shares of the business’s stock in a transaction dated Friday, February 4th.
-The stock was sold at an average price of $42.01, for a total transaction of $559,573.20.
 The disclosure for this sale can be found here.
-Company insiders own 0.48% of the company’s stock.
+Insiders own 0.48% of the company’s stock.

+An institutional investor recently bought a new position in Corning stock.
+Marshall Wace LLP purchased a new position in shares of Corning Incorporated (NYSE:GLW) during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor purchased 35,058 shares of the electronics maker’s stock, valued at approximately $1,306,000.
+67.84% of the stock is owned by hedge funds and other institutional investors.

 About Corning